The documents below provide information about water and water-quality issues in Minnesota.

 - Stormwater and Wetlands - Planning and Evaluation Guidelines

-- Watershed Achievements: Annual Report to the U.S. Environmental Protection Agency on Clean Water Act Section 319 and Clean Water Partnership Projects in Minnesota
+Annual report to the U.S. Environmental Protection Agency on Clean Water Act Section 319 and Clean Water Partnership Projects in Minnesota.